A Guide to German Wine Classifications

 Qualitätswein Mit Prädikat

 Within the Qualitätswein category, there is a sub-classification known as “Qualitätswein mit Prädikat” (QmP) or “Prädikatswein”.
-This esteemed category of German wines denotes superior quality and includes the well-known classifications of Kabinett, Spätlese, Auslese, Beerenauslese, Trockenbeerenauslese, and Eiswein.
+This esteemed category of German wines denotes superior quality wine and includes the well-known classifications of Kabinett, Spätlese, Auslese, Beerenauslese, Trockenbeerenauslese, and Eiswein.

 Prädikatswein levels are determined by the ripeness of the grapes, with higher sugar concentrations typically indicating a higher-quality wine.
 Trocken (dry) wines are also part of the Qualitätswein classification, and their natural sugar levels must fall within approved limits.